segleston/Bootcamp-Assignments/README.md

 👋 Welcome to my Software Development Bootcamp repository.

-This repo holds four assignments, showcasing my skills in Python and SQL.
+This repo holds four assignments from my 16 week bootcamp from August to December 2024, and showcases my skills in Python and SQL.

 ---